History of Ashwani Kumar (politician) in Timeline

 2013: Appointed Special Envoy to Japan

-In 2013, Prime Minister Manmohan Singh appointed Ashwani Kumar as his Special Envoy "to maintain the momentum of high-level exchanges with Japan" and prepare for the visit of Japan's Emperor and the Empress to India.
+In 2013, Prime Minister Manmohan Singh appointed Ashwani Kumar as his Special Envoy "to maintain the momentum of high-level exchanges with Japan" and prepare for the upcoming visit of Japan's Emperor and the Empress to India.

-2014: Appointed to National Literacy Mission
+2014: Appointed Member of National Literacy Mission

-2014: Appointed Member of INC Committees
+2014: Appointed to INC Committees

-In 2014, Ashwani Kumar was appointed a member of the Coordination Committee of the INC in Rajya Sabha and a member of the Parliamentary Affairs Committee of the INC.
+In 2014, Ashwani Kumar was appointed a member of the Co-ordination Committee of the INC in Rajya Sabha and a member of the Parliamentary Affairs Committee of the INC.

-January 2015: Nominated to General Purposes Committee
+January 2015: Nominated to Committees of Rajya Sabha

 In January 2015, Ashwani Kumar was nominated as a Member of the General Purposes Committee of Rajya Sabha and as a Member of the Consultative Committee for the Ministry of Defence.

-2016: Distinguished Fellow at Trinity College
+2016: Distinguished Fellow at Trinity College, Dublin

 In 2016, Ashwani Kumar was a distinguished fellow at Trinity College, Dublin.